-Mary MacKillop Care is a not-for-profit organisation offering aged care, community care and disability services.
-All Mary MacKillop Care sites are owned by the Sisters of St Joseph, an Order which has been assisting the elderly, frail, marginalised and disabled within the South Australian Community since 1866.
-During 2009 the Sisters in Australia and New Zealand conducted a strategic planning process to identify the most effective way for them to move forward into the future.
+Calvary Mary MacKillop Care is a not-for-profit organisation offering aged care, community care and disability services.
+All Mary MacKillop Care sites were acquired by Calvary Health Care on 1 June 2017.
+These services have been assisting the elderly, frail, marginalised and disabled within the South Australian Community since 1866.
+During 2009 the Sisters of St Joseph in Australia and New Zealand conducted a strategic planning process to identify the most effective way for them to move forward into the future.

 Many of the Provinces had been managing schools, hospitals, community services and care facilities, but were finding that these roles were increasingly having to be passed on to experienced ‘lay’ people who could manage and operate their businesses while still retaining the philosophy, values and mission of the Sisters of St Joseph.